Azcapotzalco Mexico City, Mexico Travel Guide

 A large urban leave your car on the former refinery site.
 Extensive botanical gardens, walking/cycling paths, lakes, playgrounds, and sports facilities.

-Designed by Mario Schjetnan, inspired by the Valley of Mexico's ancient topography.
+Designed by Mario Schjetnan, based on the Valley of The united mexican states's ancient topography.
 An artificial lake resembles historic Lake Texcoco, with an island like Tenochtitlan.

 These spaces show Mexico City''s pledge to urban renewal and environmental conservation.
-They are a welcome contrast to the city's intensity.
+They serve as a welcome contrast to the city's intensity.

 Parque Bicentenario has free entry and opens during daylight hours.
 Ideal for strolls, jogs, or family picnics.